Rachnicrice/lab-06/README.md

 - Actual Time: 18 minutes

 ## Credits and Collaborations
-In collaboration with Lucas Wilber
+In collaboration with Lucas Wilber,
 Assisted by Chris L Chapman